-The Maryland Independent College and University Association (MICUA) is a member-driven organization devoted to serving the interests of independent higher education and supporting the work of campus leaders throughout the State.
-Established in 1971, the Association provides services to meet the needs of independent higher education and fosters cooperative efforts among its member institutions and all segments of higher education.
+The Maryland Independent College and University Association (MICUA) is a member-driven organization devoted to promoting independent higher education and the public benefit that it provides to meet educational, economic, and cultural needs.
+Established in 1971, MICUA represents diverse institutions that aim to increase accessibility to higher education for the widest range of students and families.
+MICUA advocates for private nonprofit institutions in matters relating to public policy or other interest.
+MICUA provides services to meet the needs of independent higher education and fosters cooperative efforts among its member institutions and all segments of higher education.
 As the voice of independent higher education in Maryland, MICUA seeks to inform the broader public about its member institutions and the vital importance of independent colleges and universities to the future of our State and nation.

 The State of Maryland has maintained a partnership with its independent colleges and universities for 230 years, beginning with the charters granted to Washington College in 1782 and St. John’s College in 1784.
 The first State operating grant for higher education was awarded to Washington College in 1782.
 For almost two centuries, the State has provided line-item appropriations for operating expenses, land, academic buildings, residence halls, and equipment.
 Today, the primary State support for independent higher education is through the Joseph A. Sellinger Aid Program, which was established in 1973.